Where Tom Cruise Get Married In Venice?

 FAQ:

-A: The Odescalchi Castle, also known as Castello Orsini-Odescalchi, is a 15th-century fortress located in Bracciano, Italy.
-It is a popular venue for celebrity weddings due to its stunning architecture and scenic surroundings.
+Odescalchi Castle, also known as Castello Orsini-Odescalchi, is a magnificent medieval fortress located in Bracciano, a town near Rome, Italy.
+It is renowned for its stunning architecture and picturesque setting, making it a popular choice for weddings and other grand events.